14islands/react-page-transitions/README.md

 A framework-agnostic page transition lib for react.
 Tested with CRA, Next.js, Gatsby.js

-As an agency we often have to used different frameworks and it would be beneficial to keep the same mental model and lifecycle for page transitions.
+As a creative studio we often have to adapt to our clients.
+It would be great if we could keep the same mental model and lifecycle for page transitions, no matter the react framework we end up using.

 > :bulb: This library doesn’t apply any styles to the page container, you need to manage it by yourself with an animation library or CSS transitions/animations.